-We used two variants of MD-MAX-Sum: one with $\gamma = 0$ (no topology privacy) and one with $\gamma = 1$ (full topology privacy).
+We used two variants of MD-MAX-SUM: one with $\gamma = 0$ (no topology privacy) and one with $\gamma = 1$ (full topology privacy).
 The runtimes of those two extreme variants provide lower and upper bounds on the runtimes of all other variants, with $0 < \gamma < 1$.
-We compared those two variants with the baseline algorithm

-MAX-SUM (no privacy) and P-MAX-SUM [42] (provides privacy, but not against coalitions).
-As shown in [42], and herein in Theorem 7, both of those privacy-preserving implementations of MAX-SUM simulate perfectly the basic MAX-SUM.
-We used in all experiments K=10 iterations in all of those algorithms, similarly to [42].
+We compared those two variants with the baseline algorithm MAX-SUM (no privacy) and P-MAX-SUM [42] (provides privacy, but not against coalitions).
+As shown in [42], and herein in Corollary 4, both of those privacypreserving implementations of MAX-SUM simulate perfectly the basic MAX-SUM.
+We used in all experiments K = 10 iterations in all of those algorithms, similarly to [42].

 In addition, we included in our experiment the PC-SYNCBB algorithm [40, 41], which is the only other DCOP-solving algorithm that is privacy-preserving and collusion-secure.
-Recall that unlike MD-Max-Sum, PC-SyncBB is a complete algorithm; hence, it outputs the optimal solution but it is expected to be more time consuming.
+Recall that unlike MD-MAX-SUM, PC-SYNCBB is a complete algorithm; hence, it outputs the optimal solution but it is expected to be more time consuming.

-In the first experiment in this set we used unstructured random graphs with N=9 agents, see Figure 8.
-The gap between the runtimes of Max-Sum and P-Max-Sum demonstrates the price of privacy.
-The gap between the runtimes of P-Max-Sum and MD-Max-Sum demonstrates the price of collusion security.
-The gap between the runtimes of MD-Max-Sum and PC-Syncbb demonstrates the price of completeness.
+In the first experiment in this set we used unstructured random graphs with N = 9 agents, see Figure 8.
+The gap between the runtimes of MAX-SUM and P-MAX-SUM demonstrates the price of privacy.
+The gap between the runtimes of P-MAX-SUM and MD-MAX-SUM demonstrates the price of collusion security.
+The gap between the runtimes of MD-MAX-SUM and PC-SYNCBB is the price of completeness.